Skip to content

 User Datagram Protocol (UDP)

-The User Datagram Protocol (UDP) is a key protocol in the Transport Layer of the TCP/IP suite.
+The User Datagram Protocol (UDP) is a Transport Layer protocol in the TCP/IP suite.
 UDP provides a connection-less communication method for transferring data between devices.
-Unlike TCP, UDP does not guarantee data delivery, ordering, or re-transmission of lost packets.
-Instead, it offers a simpler, faster way to transmit data with minimal overhead.
+Unlike TCP, UDP does not guarantee reliable data delivery, ordering of packets, or re-transmission of lost packets.
+Instead, it operates on a simple “send each packet once and forget” model with minimal overhead.
+UDP is commonly used in real time applications where speed is prioritized over reliability, such as video streaming, online gaming etc.

 The Phases of UDP Operations